GlobalGovernanceFramework/governance-framework-site/source-materials/framework-outline-revisions/tier-2/hearthstone-protocol/25-grok-revision.md

-# The Commons & Commonwealth Framework: A Property & Stewardship Transition Protocol - v1.5
+# The Hearthstone Protocol: A Framework for Commons & Stewardship - v1.5

 **Framework ID:** `framework_property_stewardship`
 **Tier:** 2